erikoest/symath/README.md

 reviewed by any others who understand the subject better than me, and it may very well contain a lot of errors and misunderstandings.

 D-forms can be defined in several ways.
-The following are equal:
+The following are equal.
+All of them will create a d-form in the default vector space:

 <pre>
   > # Using the to_d method on a scalar variable